AQUATHERM PROVES BEST CHOICE FOR INJECTION-MOLD PROCESS COOLING

 An injection molding facility had begun to incur losses because its existing carbon-steel piping was experiencing excessive corrosion, but replacing 300 ft of welded steel for a manufacturing process that virtually never stops was not going to be easy.

 A mere half-second loss in production time can cost an injection-molding facility tens of thousands of dollars.
 Jacob Francis knows the stakes are high.
 As facility maintenance supervisor at Berry Global in Lawrence, KS, he plays that game every day.
-So, it was a nail-biting proposition when, faced with the need to replace a large portion of pipe used to transport cooling water to more than 20 injection-mold and thermoforming machines, he opted to transition the plant from carbon-steel pipe to Aquatherm polypropylene-random (PP-R) Blue Pipe® in Spring 2017.
+So, it was a nail-biting proposition when, faced with the need to replace a large portion of pipe used to transport cooling water to more than 20 injection-mold and thermoforming machines, he opted to transition the plant from carbon-steel pipe to aquatherm polypropylene-random (PP-R) blue® in Spring 2017.

 The existing carbon-steel piping, along with an undersized chilled-water storage tank, had to be replaced because of excessive corrosion.
 Cooling the molds is a critical, time-sensitive part of the injection-molding process; the plant already had begun to incur losses because rust and pipe scale was interfering with the cool-water flushing of the molds.